 - $1,000 (minimum) per academic year

-The majority of EPSY graduate students have GA positions either with EPSY, with a grant or research project, or with another department at Texas A&M University.
-Many GA positions available in EPSY are course supported and are usually filled by more experienced students, but a GA position is not guaranteed.
+The majority of EPSY graduate students have GA positions either with the department, a grant or research project, or another department at Texas A&M University.
+Many GA positions available in EPSY are course supported and are usually filled by more experienced students; however, a GA position is not guaranteed.
 Non-departmental Graduate assistantship (GA) opportunities may be posted on Jobs for Aggies.

 If an out-of-state student is awarded any competitive Texas A&M scholarship or fellowship of $1,000.00 or more, the student will be allowed to pay in-state tuition rates for the academic year, which can provide an overall savings of $7,000 -$10,000 over the course of the academic year.